awsdocs/aws-cdk-guide/v2/best-practices.md

 Many enterprise customers write their own wrappers for L2 constructs \(the "curated" constructs that represent individual AWS resources with built\-in sane defaults and best practices\)\.
 These wrappers enforce security best practices such as static encryption and specific IAM policies\.
 For example, you might create a `MyCompanyBucket` that you then use in your applications in place of the usual Amazon S3 `Bucket` construct\.
 This pattern is useful for surfacing security guidance early in the software development lifecycle, but don't rely on it as the sole means of enforcement\.

 Instead, use AWS features such as [service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) and [permission boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) to enforce your security guardrails at the organization level\.
-Use [Aspects](aspects.md) or tools like [CloudFormation Guard](https://github.com/aws-cloudformation/cloudformation-guard) to make assertions about the security properties of infrastructure elements before deployment\.
+Use [Aspects and the AWS CDK](aspects.md) or tools like [CloudFormation Guard](https://github.com/aws-cloudformation/cloudformation-guard) to make assertions about the security properties of infrastructure elements before deployment\.
 Use AWS CDK for what it does best\.

 Finally, keep in mind that writing your own "L2\+" constructs might prevent your developers from taking advantage of AWS CDK packages such as [AWS Solutions Constructs](https://docs.aws.amazon.com/solutions/latest/constructs/welcome.html) or third\-party constructs from Construct Hub\.
 These packages are typically built on standard AWS CDK constructs and won't be able to use your wrapper constructs\.